everypinio/hardpy/docs/examples/launching_arguments.md

 Alternatively, you can add the parameter `--my-opt hello` to the `pytest.ini` file.
 This is the only way to run the test from the IDE for testing purposes.

-### summarize

-You can pass any parameters in the terminal using command line arguments.

-Running in the Ubuntu terminal is done in the same way.
-Don't forget to configure the environment.